House hunting and homebuying comes with its own unique language, littered with all kinds of acronyms, words and phrases.

 Fixed-rate mortgage – During the life of the loan, the interest rate will not change.

-Origination fee – The Department of Veterans Affairs allows lenders to charge an origination fee of no more than 1 percent of the loan for services and costs.
+Origination fee – The Department of Veterans Affairs allows lenders to charge an origination fee of 1 percent of the loan for services and costs.

 Preapproval – This basically means a lender has preapproved you for a specific loan amount.
 Sellers and real estate agents value preapproval more than prequalification.
 But this is not a guarantee from a lender or a binding agreement on the homebuyer.